 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-This creamy pureed soup is full of plant-based protein from lentils and natural sweetness from pumpkin plus plenty of spices to soothe the soul.
-It makes a delicious and warming lunch or dinner.
-It’s also a wonderful dish to meal prep and store in the fridge for a quick workday lunch.
-The soup takes only 30 minutes and calls for less than 10 ingredients.
-All you need to do is sauté and simmer in one pot, then blend and enjoy.
+This creamy pureed vegan Pumpkin Lentil Soup is full of plant-based protein from red lentils and natural sweetness from pumpkin, plus plenty of warm spices to soothe the soul.
+It makes a delicious lunch or dinner.
+It’s also a wonderful dish to make a big batch for meal prep and store in the fridge for a quick workday lunch.

 - Onion + garlic.
 These are flavour builders that start your soup on a savory note.
 They’re also great for the immune system, which could always use a little extra support in the chillier months.